 Unfortunately, the site does not contain information on the actual interview date or time.
 Because interview notices are usually sent out a few weeks before an interview, you should contact the asylum office immediately if you see this notification and you did not receive a notice in the mail.
 If you miss your scheduled interview, your asylum application will be denied, and you could be put into removal proceedings.

 If you have already had your interview at the asylum office and a decision has not yet been made, the site will say "Decision is Pending."
-While the normal procedures is for the asylum officer to tell you to return in two weeks after your interview to receive a decision (subject to changes for COVID-19 to avoid in-person contact), many decisions are left pending much longer than this.
+While the normal procedures is for the asylum officer to tell you to return in two weeks after your interview to receive a decision, or that your decision will be mailed within a certain time frame, many decisions are left pending much longer than expected.

 If your decision has been pending for more than six months after your interview, contact an immigration attorney, who can explain your legal options to put pressure on USCIS to issue a decision.